 “What’s in it for me?”

 Your people need a bit of encouragement to make it happen.
-Whether that’s a simple “thank you,” which one study finds effective in improving motivation, or publically recognizing a franchisee for a great job, it’s all about reinforcement through recognition.
+Whether that’s a simple “thank you,” which one study finds effective in improving motivation, or publicly recognizing a franchisee for a great job, it’s all about reinforcement through recognition.

 Ecstatic top performers and a room full of inspired franchisees?
 There’s nothing better.